macalinao/macalinao.github.io-deprecated/README.md

 # ianmacalinao.com

-The source code to my humble website.
+The source code to my website.

 ## Building